vercel/vercel/packages/edge/docs/README.md

 ▸ **next**(`init?`): `Response`

-Continue with the request without changing the URL
+Returns a Response that instructs the system to continue processing the request.

 **`Example`**